LEGAL ACTION UPDATE:

 What is Roundup Weed Killer?

-Developed in 1970, Roundup Weed Killer is the most widely used herbicide in the world.
-The main ingredient in the weed killer made is glyphosate.
+Roundup Weed Killer is the most widely used herbicide in the world.
+Developed in 1970, the main ingredient in the weed killer made is glyphosate.
 In 2015, the International Agency for Research on Cancer (IARC) published research indicating glyphosate is “probably carcinogenic to humans,” meaning it probably causes cancer.
-Of course, Monsanto denies these claims that Roundup causes cancer.
-Further, Roundup is not the only weed killer containing glyphosate.
-Accord, Honcho, Pondmaster, Protocol, Rascal, Roundup Pro and Roundup Ultra also use glyphosate as its main ingredient.
+Of course, Monsanto denies these claims.

 Does Roundup Cause Cancer?

 A study published in February of 2019 concluded glyphosate used in herbicide raises the risk of cancer after exposure by 41%.
 Researchers from the University of Washington included the most recent update of the Agricultural Health Study cohort along with five case-control studies.
 The researcher’s study “suggests a compelling link” between glyphosate-based herbicides and an increased risk for non-Hodgkin’s lymphoma.
-Furthermore, a California jury awarded a man close to $290 million after he alleged Roundup caused his NHL cancer.
+Furthermore, a California jury awarded a man close to $290 million.

 In a separate case, a federal jury decided on March 19, 2019, Roundup was a substantial factor in causing another California man’s non-Hodgkin’s lymphoma cancer.
 This was the first case to be tried in federal court.